Dental Care for Cats

 Oral care diets offer a lot of the benefits of therapeutic dental diets, namely reduced plaque levels and excellent complete and balanced nutrition.
 Much like therapeutic diets, oral care foods for cats are best fed as your cat's main food to ensure optimal results.

-Another options to aid in the prevention plaque build up and dental disease in the addition of a dental supplement.
+Another options to aid in the prevention of plaque build up and dental disease is the addition of a dental supplement.
 These come in a powder or chewable form and are designed to bind to the bacteria in your cats saliva, decreasing the formation of plaque.
-Suitable added to your pets daily meal or as a tasty treat.
+Added to your pets daily meal or as a tasty treat.

 Remember if you suspect your cat has signs of dental disease or if you are unsure, consult with your veterinarian about the best prevention program for your cat's individual needs.
 Got questions?
 Our team of in house vets is also always happy to help via our complimentary Ask a Vet service.